tomhosker/crutil/README.md

 ## Installation

 Note that this package is designed for Debian-based Linux platforms only.
 Some portions of it may well work on other platforms, but you do so at your own risk.
+The instructions below assume that your system already has the GNU C Compiler, and that you have access to the `gcc` command.

 ### Installing the Python Code